octue/octue-sdk-python/docs/getting_started/managing_infrastructure.md

 # Getting started - managing infrastructure

 Allow your team to run services in your own private cloud, with just two pre-configured Terraform modules.
-Control costs, limit access and integrate with your other systems.
+Control costs, limit access, and integrate with your other systems.

-Twined data services can be run locally, but deploying them in the cloud is generally preferable for reliability and performance.
-Twined makes it easy to do this with two [Terraform](https://terraform.io) modules (ready-made infrastructure as code / IaC) that deploy a managed Kubernetes cluster to run services on.
+Twined data services can be run locally, but deploying them in the cloud is preferable for reliability and performance.
+Twined makes it easy to do this with two [Terraform](https://terraform.io) modules (ready-made infrastructure as code (IaC)) that deploy a managed Kubernetes cluster to run services on.
 The combined infrastructure is called a **Twined service network**.

 This guide walks you through setting up a Twined service network.
+By the end, you will have created a Kubernetes cluster, cloud storage buckets, and all other infrastructure needed to run one or more Twined services in your Google Cloud project.

 ## Prerequisites